 There is no centralized resource for finding on-campus employment.
 Contact these and other on-campus offices for job opportunities.
 Signup for department emails, check bulletin boards, read websites, ask around, or try walking in.

 Search the Center for Career Education LionSHARE Database for Casual On-Campus jobs.
 In the “job type” filter, choose “On Campus Student Employment” (you may need to select “View All” in the filter menu to select this option).
 You may also search for off-campus “part-time” or paid Internship positions through LionSHARE.
 Please note that all On Campus Student Employment positions should be posted by a Columbia University or affiliated office.
 If you find a job posted by a non-Columbia affliate using this job type search, please notify CCE.

-The websites and contact information for some on-campus employers are listed below.
-After formally applying for opportunities, remember to follow up with the employer to confirm the receipt of your application.
-If you don’t see advertised positions at the office where you want to work, introduce yourself to the employer and express interest in future openings.
+After formally applying for opportunities, follow up with the employer to confirm the receipt of your application and reiterate your interest.
+If you don’t see advertised positions at the office where you want to work, introduce yourself and express interest in future openings.

-If you need help with application materials, counselors at the Center for Career Education are available during walk-in hours (Mon.-Fri.
-1pm-4pm) or by scheduled appointments.
+If you want help with application materials, stop by the Center for Career Education walk-in hours (Mon.-Fri.
+1pm-4pm) or schedule a meeting with a career counselor.